 Serve immediately, or can hold over very low heat another 10 minutes, if necessary, stirring occasionally.
 Serve with hot French bread.

 Frozen Crawfish Tip: To freshen the taste of frozen crawfish Cassie, one of our readers at the Facebook page shared this tip.
 Add between 1 and 3 tablespoons of liquid crab boil and enough ice cold water to cover the seafood.
 Let it soak in the fridge for about an hour.
 Keep in mind you will need to use much less Cajun seasoning after soaking the seafood, so taste the sauce, then add and adjust seasonings.

-Variation: Can substitute peeled and de-veined shrimp for the crawfish.
+Variation: May substitute crab or peeled and de-veined shrimp for the crawfish.

 Requires Adobe Reader - download it free!

 ©Deep South Dish